GeographicaGS/Docker-PostGIS/Awkward_Aardvark/README.md

 - __PG_RESTORE:__ semicolon separated names of database dumps to be restored.
 See [Restoring a Database Dump](#Restoring a Database Dump) for details.
 Defaults to _null_, meaning that no action is to be taken.
 Restores are done after all psql scripts are executed;

 - __UID_FOLDER:__ the folder in the container whose user and group ID must be matched for the postgres user.
 Defaults to _null_, meaning that the system will try to set the ID.
-Check [User Mapping](#User Mapping) for details;
+Check [User Mapping](#User Mapping) for details.
+Please note that Docker for Mac on MacOS Sierra handles nicely the user mapping to the user running Docker, so this is not necessary;

 - __PG_HBA:__ configuration of _pg_hba.con_ access file.
 See [Configuring the Data Store](#Configuring the Data Store) for details;